packettoobig/debian-custom-dockerimage/README.md

 ## How to use
 The *docker.sh* script can be used as-is on a sudo-enabled machine running bash.<br/>
 You will of course need docker to be installed.
-Please check out [https://get.docker.com/](https://get.docker.com/) for info about that.
+Please refer to [https://get.docker.com/](https://get.docker.com/) for information on this subject.

 Once you have docker, just :